 Contemporary classical composer Sahba Aminikia came to San Francisco as a refugee.
-Born and raised in Iran in the 80s, he left as a young man to study music in Russia, and then got his bachelors and masters of music at the San Francisco Conservatory of Music.
+Born and raised in Iran in the '80s, he left as a young man to study music in Russia, and was a graduate student at the San Francisco Conservatory of Music.

 Aminikia came into KALW’s studio to talk about his music and where it comes from, in this edition of Bay Area Beats.